A list of the best graphic design books with insights and inspiration you can use to make your online content even more effective.

 The graphic design handbook

-Written by Gavin Ambrose and Paul Harris, The Graphic Design Handbook - Design and Production is a very good introductory book, useful if you are approaching this field for the first time and want to delve into the basics.
+Written by Gavin Ambrose e Paul Harris, The Graphic Design Handbook - Design and Production is a very good introductory book, useful if you are approaching this field for the first time and want to delve into the basics.
 It offers interesting insights and is graphically well done; the language is very simple and can be understood by anyone.

 Bridges the gap between designing a layout and its implementation, teaches how to set up a job and check its rendering at all stages.
 It lists general design principles that also apply to digital and shows the differences: color rendering not only on paper but also on screen, as well as typographic choices specific to the web.
 Each chapter concludes with a case study of the work of well-known international designers.